Lexington Avenue/59th Street station: BMT Broadway Line platform

-The Lexington Avenue−59th Street station on the BMT Broadway Line has two tracks and one island platform, and two mezzanines.
 The Lexington Avenue mezzanine has two staircases to each of the IRT local platforms, an escalator to the downtown platform, and three staircases down to the center level.
 The distinctive "Lex" mosaics were preserved during the renovation, by installing pre-arranged blocks along the station wall that cup the Lexington Avenue Line above it.
 The wall tiles have the red "Lex" evenly spaced out, similar to the IND style, with blue background, green borders, and white lettering.
+An entrance to Third Avenue, with red tiles, opened in October 1973.
+It has up and down escalators and an adjoining staircase, and is open part-time only, with four street staircases on Third Avenue.

 Despite its name, the station is located on Lexington Avenue and 60th Street, one block north of 59th Street.
 Originally, the Broadway subway was to run to Queens over the Queensboro Bridge.
-Because the side streets are so narrow, the Queens-bound track was to run under 59th Street and the downtown-bound track under 60th Street.
+Because the subway was to use the outer lanes of the Queensboro Bridge, the Queens-bound track was to run under 59th Street and the downtown-bound track under 60th Street.
 The Broadway subway plan was changed in 1915 to route both tracks into 60th Street and to cross the East River by a tunnel just north of the Queensboro Bridge.
 The 59th Street crossing was now useless, and at 60th Street, the subway would have to be at a lower grade on its way to the 60th Street Tunnel.
 The 59th Street crossing was converted into a pedestrian underpass for the IRT station, and is still in use for that purpose; its floor level is that of the never-completed BMT station.
 The 60th Street crossing was mostly destroyed when the existing station was built at a lower grade.
-A door in the southern wall across from the platform opens into a remaining unused space, and suggests the platform level of the original grade, which is the same as the 59th Street underpass.
+A door in the southern wall across from the platform opens into a remaining unused space.